subsquid/docs/docs/glossary.md

 ### Typegen

 A tool generating strongly typed data access classes from a metadata in some format.
-Subsquid SDK includes typegen tools:
+Squid SDK includes typegen tools:

 - for accessing EVM smart contract data based on the contract ABI
 - for accessing event, extrinsics and storage data based on [Substrate](#substrate) metadata